 rencontre ado 88 This post is just an example to show you that I’m not perfect either.
 It’s taken 2 weeks to publish this.
 But, there’s nothing healthy about hiding away from the world, and it’s a good idea to have some tools in your arsenal to help you out of it.

 mujeres solteras catamarca So, here are my best tips to help you get out of a funk, and back to normality, from someone that understands.

 Keep a (very manageable and small) to-do list

 The last thing you want to do when you’re feeling down is motivating yourself.
 That’s why I always recommend keeping a small to-do list for everything you need to sort out.

-lynoral online games If it helps, put the simplest of tasks down on your to-do list.
+xenical roche buy online If it helps, put the simplest of tasks down on your to-do list.
 Here are some examples to help you look after yourself (self-care anyone?):

 - Have a bubble bath

 - Take the rubbish out